-Ahmed is a Solicitor-Advocate (Civil and Criminal Higher Rights of Audience) before the Higher Courts of England & Wales, a French Avocat (Avocat au Barreau de Paris) and an Egyptian-qualified lawyer.
-He holds a Licence en Droit (LLB equivalent) from the Université Panthéon-Assas, a Masters in Public International Law from the Université Panthéon-Assas and a Masters in Public Administration from France’s Ecole nationale d‘administration
+Ahmed is a Solicitor-Advocate (Civil and Criminal Higher Rights of Audience) before the Higher Courts of England & Wales, and a French Avocat (Avocat au Barreau de Paris).
+He holds a Licence en Droit (LLB equivalent) from the Université Panthéon-Assas, a Masters in Public International Law from the Université Panthéon-Assas and a Masters in Public Administration from France’s Ecole nationale d‘administration.

 Ahmed also has an extensive practice in non-contentious and advisory work for clients around the world.
 He regularly advises on structuring and restructuring of investments and complex issues such as: the consequences of civil war on a State’s rights and obligations towards foreign investors and legal issues arising from the existence of competing governments, and on specific issues such as pipeline transit and transportation regimes and related international law issues arising from state dislocation.

 In 2021, Ahmed published his first book entitled “International Arbitration and Resolving Disputes Arising from Investments in Times of Crisis”.
 Ahmed’s book and other chapter contributions are available in the world’s most prestigious law faculties and libraries, such as: the Peace Palace in the Hague, the US Congress Library, Harvard Law, School, Yale Law School, The US State Department, McGill University, Georgetown University, Universitätsbibliothek Heidelberg, Bucerius Law School, Cornell Law School, US Department of Justice, National University of Singapore, Columbia Law School and Stanford Law School.
 Ahmed’s book also received the following endorsement from Ms Meg Kinnear, the Secretary-General of the International Centre for Settlement of Investment Disputes (ICSID):